-For several years, ELoH co-founder and trustee Sarah Hope has campaigned for better provision of prosthetic limbs for amputees in the UK – and last week her campaign achieved an important victory.
+For several years, ELoH co-founder Sarah Hope has campaigned for better provision of prosthetic limbs for amputees in the UK – and last week her campaign achieved an important victory.
 In the Budget announcement, the Chancellor announced that the government will spend £1.5 million on running limbs for amputee children in the UK.
 It is great news for hundreds of children who will be able to walk, skip, jump and run, just like their peers.
 According to the Chancellor it “was all down to Sarah’s initiative” and it shows that tireless campaigning can achieve great results.

 The wonderful news was covered in a number of media outlets.
 The Daily Telegraph published an article about the budget provision as well as an opinion piece by Sarah.
 The local newspapers St Albans and Harpenden Review and Hertfordshire Advertiser also covered the story.